uzilan/instant-bingo/APPLICATION_OVERVIEW.md

 - **Lint Before Committing**: Run linters and fix all issues
 - **Documentation**: Update README and comments for new features
 - **Git Workflow**: Meaningful commits and clean history
+- **Early Returns**: Use early returns to avoid nested if statements and improve code readability

 ## Future Enhancements